henrihapponen/oura-ring-wrapper/README.md

 https://cloud.ouraring.com/personal-access-tokens
 - Press 'Create New Personal Access Token'
 - Copy and save your PAT immediately, as you will not be able to view it again after leaving the page (don't worry, you can always create a new token!).

+This token is used to access *your* personal data instead of someone else's.

 ## How It Works